Sea of Sand: Plot

 On the eve of the Battle of El Alamein, Captain Tim Cotton leads a patrol on a raid to destroy a German fuel dump located deep behind enemy lines.
 Captain Williams of the Royal Engineers is posted to Cotton's patrol to deal with a minefield surrounding a German petrol dump.
 As a regular soldier, Williams takes time to adjust to the non-regulation way the LRDG operates.

 He finds a girl's torn up picture in Cotton's billet, who dismisses her as "old news".
 Later on Williams shows Cotton a picture of his son; Cotton says he has everything to live for.

 The mission, which begins with five Chevrolet 30 cwt trucks, starts with a perilous journey through Axis-occupied Libya where the LRDG encounter Luftwaffe spotter planes and Africa Korps patrols.
 Six of their men are killed and two of their Chevrolets are destroyed by a German armoured car.
 On reaching the German supply depot, Williams does his job and creates a path through the minefield with the help of Corporal Mathieson.
 The rest of the group destroys the stocks of petrol but Sergeant Hardy is killed in the escape.
 However hidden within the dump is a large number of German panzers.
-Unfortunately Cotton cannot report this to base because the radio is smashed in a German ambush, during which 'Blanco' White is wounded in the leg.
+Unfortunately Cotton cannot report this to base because the radio is smashed in a German ambush, during which 'Blanco' White is badly wounded in the leg.

 Knowing the importance of the information, the group knows they must return and report it to base while there is time for it to be acted upon.
 During their return journey they are relentlessly pursued by a German officer determined to stop them.
 When two half-tracks attack them Cotton is wounded in the arm and Sergeant Nesbitt, the New Zealander, is killed.
 Eventually - with just 40 miles to go to the Allied base - the last truck runs out of fuel.
-Blanco volunteers to stay behind and man a Vickers machine gun, Brody offers to stay with his friend but Cotton says "Everyone who can goes on".
+Blanco volunteers to stay behind and man a Vickers machine gun, Brody offers to stay with his friend but Cotton says "Everyone who can goes on", as this will increase the chance of the important information they possess getting back to base.
 While the others head towards base, Blanco sacrifices himself slowing up the last pursuing German halftrack.

 The group, with their water exhausted, sight another LRDG patrol on a truck.
 But before they can signal them, the chasing Germans are spotted.
 Williams grabs a Sten gun and leads the Germans away from his group.
 His actions allow the LRDG patrol to outflank and destroy the half-track; however, he is killed.
 Cotton laments that he had everything to live for.

 The film concludes with Cotton reporting the tanks to his CO back at base.
 They also speak of Williams and the sacrifice he made for the group.
 The opening barrage of El Alamein starts.